 Make sure your dog gets enough physical exercise

 A large dog needs 30 to 60 minutes of daily exercise to keep him at his healthy weight.
 Solo bonding time, like a walk or a jog, is great for your relationship, and your dog may also benefit from time at a dog park with other pooches.
 Just be sure to exercise him before heading to the park, as a dog park is really meant to be a supplement and not your dog’s one source of activity.

 In addition to working out his body, your dog needs his mind stimulated, too.
 Teaching him tricks like sitting, shaking, speaking or finding a treat you’ve hidden keep him tuned into your direction and his mind moving.
-A bored dog can get into trouble in your home – keep your favorite shoes stowed away – so help him stay mentally motivated.
+A bored dog can get into trouble in your home and fall into habits of destructive chewing – so help him stay mentally motivated.